-Albert is the signatory Architect of Record on $2 Billion in projects recently constructed or currently in construction.
+Albert is the signatory Architect of Record on over $2 Billion in projects recently constructed or currently in construction.

-Bachelor of Arts, Architecture University of California, Berkeley
+University of California, Berkeley, Bachelor of Arts, Architecture

-West Berkeley Library, AIA COTE Top Ten
+West Berkeley Library, AIA Committee on the Environment National Top Ten

 The Vermont, Los Angeles Business Council

 USC Annenberg School, ENR Calfornia Best Project Queensway Bay Parking Structure, AIA|LA Citation